-Line 27 - Complete Illinois Schedule B. Illinois Schedule B, Column D, Line 7 represents the share of distributable income or loss that is to be added to or subtracted from base income.
-If the total amount on Line 7 is a positive amount, write that amount on Line 27.
-If the total amount on Schedule B, Line 7 is negative, leave Line 27 blank and see the instructions for Line 21.
+Line 27 - Complete Illinois Schedule B. Illinois Schedule B, Step 1, Line 3 represents the share of distributable income or loss that is to be added to or subtracted from base income.
+If the total amount on Illinois Schedule B, Step 1, Line 3 is a positive amount, enter that amount on Line 27.
+If the total amount on Illinois Schedule B, Step 1, Line 3 is negative, leave Line 27 blank and see the instructions for Line 21.
 For more information, see the Illinois Schedule B Instructions following these Specific Instructions.
 Attach Illinois Schedule B to your Form IL-1065.

-Line 28 - Write the River Edge Redevelopment Zone Dividend subtraction from Illinois Schedule 1299-A, Step 1, Line 3.
+Line 28 - Enter the River Edge Redevelopment Zone Dividend subtraction from Illinois Schedule 1299-A, Step 1, Line 3.

-Line 29 - Write the High Impact Business Dividend subtraction from Illinois Schedule 1299-A, Step 1, Line 6.
+Line 29 - Enter the High Impact Business Dividend subtraction from Illinois Schedule 1299-A. Step 1, Line 6.